Atoiks-Games/PDVM/README.md

 That will bring you to a black screen.

-If you are stuck:
+If you are stuck, visit http://pdvm.readthedocs.io/ for manual.

-1. Press Ctrl-Alt-1 (Control-Option-1), that brings you to the debugger / code editor
-2. press Ctrl-H (Control-H), that brings you to the help page